-Kat Hing Wai is the most famous of these villages, all of it spread in mere 100 X 90 meters’ area.
+Kat Hing Wai is the most famous of these villages, spread over a mere 100 X 90 meters area.
 However, there are many more villages to explore.
 I so look forward to walking around these tall walls with intriguing doors.
 I want to go back in time and see how people lived as clans.

-Like India, British left their mark in Hong Kong as well.
-I am curious about what kind of heritage they left behind – is it similar to the one we see in India or is there anything unique in Hong Kong.
+Like India, the British left their mark here as well.
+I am curious about what kind of heritage they left behind – is it similar to the one we see in India or is there anything unique in the city-state?

-I know I definitely want to travel around Hong Kong in its Trams, especially the Peak Tram that has been operational since 1888 making it contemporary to our mountain railways like Darjeeling Himalayan Railway.
-Peak tram is supposed to go through a very scenic route as it takes the passengers to the peak of Hong Kong with beautiful views of the city.
+I know I definitely want to travel around the city in its Trams, especially the Peak Tram that has been operational since 1888 making it contemporary to our mountain railways like Darjeeling Himalayan Railway.
+Peak tram is supposed to go through a very scenic route as it takes the passengers to the peak of the city-state with beautiful views of the city.

 In the city, I would also try their regular tramways that take you anywhere for a standard fee of $2.30.

-I want to go on the heritage walking tours that take you through colonial architecture of Hong Kong.
-I wonder if this would be similar to colonial Calcutta walk.
+I want to go on the heritage walking tours that take you through colonial architecture.
+I wonder if this would be similar to the colonial Calcutta walk.
 Then, there is a continued tradition of ‘Noon Day Gun’ where a gunshot is fired every day at noon.
-Afternoon tea is another British tradition that is still in vogue in Hong Kong – a good experience to relish on a lazy afternoon, especially white chatting with family and friends.
+Afternoon tea is another British tradition that is still in vogue – a good experience to relish on a lazy afternoon, especially while chatting with family and friends.

 Every old culture has some traditions that continue to live and make it unique.
 My first introduction to Chinese culture was through the practice of Feng Shui.
 The small little things that are supposed to bring prosperity and ward off bad spirits.
 It is like the Chinese version of our own Vaastu Shastra.
-I want to see how Feng Shui is still practiced in Hong Kong – do people consult the Feng Shui experts when they built those tall skyscrapers.
+I want to see how Feng Shui is still practiced – do people consult the Feng Shui experts when they built those tall skyscrapers?

-A marine-life themed ocean park is great to explore both the modern Hong Kong and its marine life.
+A marine-life-themed ocean park is great to explore both the modern city and its marine life.
 Designed for the family holidays, there are shows that happen at the waterfront and at the summit.
 A 1.5 km long cable car connects the waterfront and the summit.
 I can only imagine how thrilling it would be to take this cable car.

 Waterfront lets you admire the diverse animals including the high-altitude animals like Red Panda, but what excites me more is the aviary where you can see many colorful birds.
 Dolphins, of course, remain the hot favorite with children and adults.

-Apart from this, I want to see their state of the art 3D museums, their designer shopping areas and their streets for some street food.
+Apart from this, I want to see their state-of-the-art 3D museums, their designer shopping areas, and their streets for some street food.
 I need to explore what options they have for vegetarians like me, although I know there are pure veggie restaurants.
-I want to visit the Man Mo Temple and pay my respects to God of Literature.
-There is hop-on-hop-off bus service for those who want to explore the traditional tourist routes.
+I want to visit the Man Mo Temple and pay my respects to the God of Literature.
+There is a hop-on-hop-off bus service for those who want to explore the traditional tourist routes.
 In my opinion, this is the best way to explore a place for first-time visitors.

-Hong Kong Special Administrative Region is celebrating its 20th anniversary.
+The Special Administrative Region is celebrating its 20th anniversary.
 They plan to offer smart deals to all its visitors starting April 01, 2017.
-This is a good time to explore Hong Kong.
-With pre-registration, Hong Kong offers 14-day free Visa-on-arrival to Indian Nationals at the time of writing.
+This is a good time to explore the city.
+With pre-registration, it offers 14-day free Visa-on-arrival to Indian Nationals at the time of writing.
 Another incentive for Indian passport holders.

-This post has been written in association with Hong Kong Tourism Board.
-Do check out their website for more details on Hong Kong.
+This post has been written in association with the Hong Kong Tourism Board.
+Do check out their website for more details.